IQ404/study-notes/README.md

 A struct-`for` statement looping through a field will escape all nodes that are inactive.

 Given a sub-node, sometime it may be handy to get the index of its base-node in the tree.
-We can do so by `ti.rescale_index(x, ancestor_snode, index_of_x)` where `x` is a field or the sub-node.
+We can do so by `ti.rescale_index(x, base_snode, index_of_x)` where `x` is a field or the sub-node.

 ### Deactivation